Skip to main content

 Step 2 – Full Account Setup: Approved providers can enter the company subscription payment details and then access the full provider public profile and case study setup pages.

-Step 2.1 – Company subscription: Approved providers are required to provide card payment details at this step.
+Step 2.1 – Company subscription: Approved providers are required to provide card payment details at this stage.

 Step 2.2 – Provider public profile input: Providers can then access the full provider public profile to add detailed company information.